underthestars-zhy/MagicData/README.md

 ### Codable

-`MagicObject` comforms to the `Codable`, how ever, you can never decode a `MagicObject`. `MagicObject` will be encoded to a int value, which indicates the `zIndex` of the object.
+`MagicObject` conforms to the `Codable`, how ever, you can never decode a `MagicObject`. `MagicObject` will be encoded to a int value, which indicates the `zIndex` of the object.

 ## Magical